 Whittier is a tiny town located in the state of North Carolina.
 With a population of 25 people and just one neighborhood, Whittier is the 580th largest community in North Carolina.

-When you are in Whittier, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Whittier’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Whittier is generally considered to be a blue-collar town.
+0.00% of the Whittier workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Whittier is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Whittier who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 The overall crime rate in Whittier is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Being a small town, Whittier does not have a public transit system used by locals to get to and from work.
+Whittier is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Whittier is an extremely ethnically-diverse town.
 The people who call Whittier home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Whittier residents report their race to be Native Hawaiian.
 Important ancestries of people in Whittier include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.